not cold) NEWS,

 a 4 element monoband beam for 10 meters.
 Several fellows loaned radios for the effort, I have enough old computers , we installed

-N1MM contest logging software, networked all the computer, and we were ready. (see station descriptions below).
+N1MM contest logging software, networked all the computer, and we were ready to go!
 NO, Almost Ready , I still

 needed the most important piece of the system, OPERATORS, and lucky many folks from PARC stepped up and helped, see their pictures